veselosky/bluebucket/content/p0-goals.md

 system can be simple enough that it can replace static site generators or Wordpress, and scalable enough that it can replace the high-end commercial systems used at large media companies.

+## Hypothesis

+1. Static generation of browser assets at publish time is superior to dynamic generation at request time, in reliability and cost.
+2. Digital infrastructure has reached utility scale.
+Organizations will save both time and money leveraging cloud services rather than running their own servers and software (like connecting to the grid vs generating your own electricity).

+### Classic CMS vs Blue Bucket

+Classic CMS at publish time:
+* store content in database
+* index content for future retrieval

+at request time:
+* user generates a request
+* request is fielded by a web server
+* web server passes request to app server
+* app server runs a program to produce the requested page
+* the program executes database queries (usually many queries per page)
+* the program combines the data with a template to produce HTML, which is finally returned to the user.

 ## Phase 1